My Computer Is Frozen And Control Alt Delete Not Working (Solved)

 1.)
 Update Your Keyword Driver

 For people who aren’t familiar with fixing computers, I suggest that you download Driver Easy.
-Driver Easy identifies your PC automatically and searches for appropriate drivers that will work with your computer.
+Driver Easy automatically identifies your PC and searches for appropriate drivers to work with your computer.
 You then use it to update your keyboard driver.

 This would prevent you from downloading and installing a bad driver, and you won’t have to stress installing the driver wrongly.
 The unpaid or premium version of Driver Easy allows you to download and install your drivers.

-The steps for using Driver Easy is as follows:
+The steps for using Driver Easy are as follows:

 1. Firstly, download and install the driver